 e-mail address is: archives@lennox-addington.on.ca.

 The Museum is located in the Town of Napanee, which is east of Toronto, half-way between the cities of Belleville and Kingston.
-We are about an hour from downtown Kingston (the waterfront).

-By car, take Highway 401 to the main Napanee exit (old highway 41) and go south, towards the downtown.
-(When you exit the 401, you will see a McDonald's Restaurant, and a Tim Horton's Coffee Shop.)
-Highway 41 becomes Centre Street.
-Continue south under the railway overpass, and you will see Thomas Street East on your left.
 There is no traffic light at Thomas Street.
 Turn left (east) and follow Thomas Street to the County Complex.
 The Museum is behind the County Court House.How to find the Museum and Archives

 Find out more about the Museum.